PoojaGG1/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-Tic-Tac-Toe Game is a Mobile Application game developed in Android Studio with java and xml code.
-This is a mobile Application Development Project developed in Android Studio using java and xml code.
+Tic-Tac-Toe Game project is a mobile Application Development Project developed in Android Studio using java and xml code.